The Quiet Ones are a Irish traditional music duo based in Cork, Ireland.

 Washington DC, 2019

 In 2019, they moved to the USA.
-The Quiet Ones are currently living in Washington DC, where they are exploring and discovering a range of Irish music sessions, events and all sorts of Irish related activity!
+The Quiet Ones lived in Washington DC, where they discovered a range of Irish music sessions, events and all sorts of Irish related activity!